MadalaSM/MyProjects/ILI9341/README.md

 ## Changelog
 - v1_0: A working code that you can try for yourself.

-  This code is the core functions of the display, with the addition of writing black color to the display to check if it works.
+  This code have the core functions of the display, with the addition of writing black color to the display to check if it works.